raspberrypilearning/mandala/en/step_3.md

 --- task ---

+**Test:** See what your pattern looks like by clicking the green flag to run your program.
+It doesn't look like a mandala yet!
+Can you think of how you might make the pattern circular?

+--- /task ---

+To make your pattern circular and look even more like a mandala, add another input.

+--- task ---

-To create a more complicated patern, you can add another parameter to your function called `turn`{:class="block3myblocks"}.
+Add another parameter to your function called `turn`{:class="block3myblocks"}.
 Then as well as moving your clone, you can turn it as well.

 ![shape sprite](images/shape_sprite.png)
 ```blocks3